metomi/rose/sphinx/api/built-in/rose_arch.rst

   source files and the return code of archive command.
 In a retry, it would only redo targets that did not succeed in the previous attempts.
 * Rename source files.
-* Tar-Gzip or Gzip source files before sending them to the archive.
+* Tar and/or compress source files before sending them to the archive.

 Invocation